 In order to do this, we need to learn how the RNA molecule interacts with its target molecule, the ligand.
 In our case, these are typically fluorescent small molecules, organic dyes, along the lines of Fluorescein and Malachite green.
 We basically study the interactions between the two and use that information as a starting point for the design of sensor building blocks.

-Where OpenSPR comes in, is that one of the things we’re interested in is to learn how fast or slow the direction between the RNA and ligand happens.
-We can measure that directly using the Open SPR system; the information we get is the binding kinetics of the system.
+Where OpenSPR™ comes in, is that one of the things we’re interested in is to learn how fast or slow the direction between the RNA and ligand happens.
+We can measure that directly using the Open SPR™ system; the information we get is the binding kinetics of the system.

-Q: You have a collaborative relationship with Nicoya Lifesciences.
+You have a collaborative relationship with Nicoya Lifesciences.
 Can you talk to us about that?

 We heard about it through Ryan Denomme, Nicoya’s founder.
-We started out collaborating as part of a six-month NSERC mini-project because they were looking for people with ongoing research projects, interested in the kind of services the OpenSPR can provide.
+We started out collaborating as part of a six-month NSERC mini-project because they were looking for people with ongoing research projects, interested in the kind of services the OpenSPR™ can provide.
 That allowed us to try the system which ended up helping us publish our research.
 It’s been very collaborative.
 In the past, we’ve told them when we think things could be different and they’ve modified the general design or software.
 It’s a very strong feedback relationship that we’ve both benefited from.
 We like that Nicoya continuously improves their products by seeking honest feedback and complete transparency from their customers.

-The more traditional way uses a system that is typically a Biacore, but they cost $150,000 or so a piece.
+The more traditional way uses an SPR system that costs $150,000 or so a piece.
 Naturally, if you find them in industry or at universities, they’re typically in central facilities.
-That’s fine if you have to do a lot of routine things, but what intrigued us with OpenSPR is it’s a system where you can have your own, in your own lab, that you can actually push a little harder because it’s a little more open.
+That’s fine if you have to do a lot of routine things, but what intrigued us with OpenSPR™ is it’s a system where you can have your own, in your own lab, that you can actually push a little harder because it’s a little more open.
 There are possibilities to modify the way it runs which is, for research applications, a real bonus because it can adapt to the kind of research we want to do.

 Another significant advantage is that both the system itself and the supplies are less expensive than for the industry standard version.
 That’s a huge plus if you’re in academic research, because resources are limited.
-With the OpenSPR, we can do many more experiments for essentially the same amount of money.
+With the OpenSPR™, we can do many more experiments for essentially the same amount of money.
 So there’s a strong financial aspect, as well as a strong research aspect.

 I’m currently involved in that because I teach the course that runs parallel to the lab, so I will introduce SPR as part of my course.
 Our lab instructor is working at the moment to put together an experiment with very high reliability that can be performed, analyzed and done on the SPR in the six-hour instruction block.
 This will give students a huge learning advantage.
-With Biacore, if you could afford it, you wouldn’t want it being run buy 50 undergrads, so a technician would probably run it.
+With traditional SPR, if you could afford it, you wouldn’t want it being run buy 50 undergrads, so a technician would probably run it.
 That would be a very different experience for the student.
-With OpenSPR, they can actually do the work themselves in small groups, giving them a far greater impact and learning advantage.
+With OpenSPR™, they can actually do the work themselves in small groups, giving them a far greater impact and learning advantage.
 They can work with the system themselves; that’s really cool.

-The OpenSPR system is less expensive and significantly easier to operate in many ways.
+The OpenSPR™ system is less expensive and significantly easier to operate in many ways.
 It’s a much shorter learning curve for students.
 My graduate students learned in a few hours how to handle it.

-You can read more about Dr. Dieckmann’s research here:
+You can read more about Dr. Dieckmann’s research here.

-OpenSPR is a user-friendly and low maintenance benchtop SPR solution backed by hundreds of researchers.
+OpenSPR™ is a user-friendly and low maintenance benchtop SPR solution backed by hundreds of researchers.
 With access to SPR technology on your own lab bench you can get the high quality data you need to accelerate your research and publish faster.